laser-eagle/janky-blue-books/README.md

 ## License

-- No license or warranenty is provided.
+- No license or warranty is provided.